cscully-allison/data-ensemble-interview-artifacts/Codes.md

   #### Data is described based on how it is stored

   #### Data is described based on how it is accessed
+   - P1: "Yeah, so I'm just doing a performance data table, kind of because that's the way I think about when I read in a data set, and I'm working with a data set."

   #### Data is described based on how it is used